House & Apartment

 The affidavit does not need to be notarized.

 If an eviction case is filed before the time period on the notice ends, the judge will dismiss the case.
 The time period is calculated starting from the day after service.
-Service of certified or registered mail occurs when the mail has been delivered or refused.
+Service by certified or registered mail occurs on the date the mail is delivered or refused.

 Worried about doing this on your own?
 You may be able to get free legal help.